 The organization should retain documented information that describes the nonconformity, action taken, concessions obtained, identifies the person or authority that made the decision regarding dealing with nonconformity.

-ISO 9001:2015-Clause 8.7 applies to processes, products and services that does not conform to customer requirements, applicable regulatory requirements or your own organization requirements.
-Nonconformities may relate to suppliers and outsourced work, your own organizational activities or product shipped to customers.
+ISO 9001:2015-Clause 8.7 applies to processes, products, and services that do not conform to customer requirements, applicable regulatory requirements, or your own organization requirements.
+Nonconformities may relate to suppliers and outsourced work, your own organizational activities, or product shipped to customers.
 Your organization must have controls and responsibilities to identify, contain i.e. prevent further processing or use, keep records of the nature and other details of the nonconformity, notify appropriate personnel and customer, where appropriate, evaluate what disposition action needs to be taken, carry out timely disposition, determine policies for release for further processing or shipment to the customer, obtain customer concessions, rework and re-verification, establish performance indicators to measure the effectiveness of the control of nonconformance process, etc.

-A concession authorization allows you to ship nonconforming product, under controlled conditions.
-A deviation authorization allows you to manufacture product different from the original specification, under controlled conditions.
-In both these situations, make sure that you obtain these authorizations in writing prior to shipping or manufacturing nonconforming product.
-All product realization processes must show the interaction with your process for nonconforming product.
-Performance indicators to measure the effectiveness of control of nonconforming product may include reduction in cycle time to evaluate and dispose of nonconforming product, reduced errors in preventing unintended use or delivery, improved alternate use of nonconforming product and cost recovery, etc.
+A concession authorization allows you to ship nonconforming products, under controlled conditions.
+A deviation authorization allows you to manufacture a product different from the original specification, under controlled conditions.
+In both these situations, make sure that you obtain these authorizations in writing prior to shipping or manufacturing the nonconforming product.
+All product realization processes must show the interaction with your process for a nonconforming product.
+Performance indicators to measure the effectiveness of control of nonconforming products may include a reduction in cycle time to evaluate and dispose of nonconforming products, reduced errors in preventing unintended use or delivery, improved alternate use of the nonconforming product, and cost recovery, etc.

 Read more of this content when you subscribe today.